alinnman/celestial-navigation/maths/sphere-proof.2.md

-This can easily be explained through a larger "perceived radius" of the Earth [when&nbsp;refraction&nbsp;is&nbsp;active](https://en.wikipedia.org/wiki/Atmospheric_refraction#Terrestrial_refraction), and this leads to a lower coeffient in the formula applicable for refraction above.
+This can easily be explained through a larger "perceived radius" of the Earth [when&nbsp;refraction&nbsp;is&nbsp;active](https://en.wikipedia.org/wiki/Atmospheric_refraction#Terrestrial_refraction), and this leads to a lower coefficient in the formula applicable for refraction above.

 This gives us: $d(h) \propto \sqrt{h}$